Harmelodic/coding-guidelines/README.md

 modern languages have alternative iteration choices where the index is unnecessary (e.g. `forEach(...)` and `for ... in`).

-In cases where you're storing data that has units, either ensure the variable is using a type that has units as part of the type, or put the units in the variable name.
+When the data has units, either ensure the variable is using a type that has units as part of the type, or put the units in the variable name.

 I have no solid opinion on whether acronyms should be capitalised in variables names, other than a simple: "Do what reads better."

 ```
 f.readAll(); // poor
-file.readAll(); // okay
+file.readAll(); // poor
 clearingFile.readAll(); // good
 clearingFileToSendToAccountingDepartment.readAll(); // probably too much